 detail disk - use this command to check that you have selected the correct disk.
 You can see from the output below that the disk Type: is USB, indicating that it's an external disk connected via the USB interface (the internal disk is likely to be Type: SATA).

 clean - run this command when you are confident that you have selected the correct disk.
 This command will write zeros to a small part of the disk, removing the partition table.
 Alternatively, run the command clean all to write zeros to the whole disk - securely erasing all data.
 Be aware that running the clean all command can take hours depending on the size of the disk and USB speed.

 convert mbr - ensure that the disk type is MBR (Master Boot Record).
 Windows will boot from an MBR type disk on UEFI systems as long as there is a partition with EFI boot files.
 Filesystem support varies between systems and manufacturers.
 A FAT32 partition should be supported on all systems in order to meet the UEFI specifications.

-create partition primary size=1024 - create a partition with a size of 1024 MiB / 1 GiB (this should be large enough for the boot files and WinPE - adjust size as required).
+create partition primary size=1024 - create a partition with a size of 1024 MiB / 1 GiB (this should be large enough for the boot files and WinPE - adjust size and label as required).

 active - mark the partition as active / bootable.
 This is not required if booting on UEFI firmware, but is required if booting on BIOS systems and UEFI in compatibility mode (CSM).

 format fs=fat32 label=SSD1 quick - format using the FAT32 filesystem.
 This should make the disk compatible on systems with UEFI or BIOS firmware.
 Edit the label as required.